thenameisajay/Puzzlo-2.0/README.md

 - **Consistency & Reliability:** Declaring static data types for both client and server ensures data consistency across the application, reducing the likelihood of errors.
 - **Error Reduction:** This approach minimizes the risk of data mismatches, improving the game's reliability.

+## Installation

+To set up Puzzlo 2.0 for local development, please refer to the [INSTALL.md](./INSTALL.md) file for detailed instructions.
+This guide will walk you through setting up your environment, configuring the database, and running the application locally.

 ## Contributors